yousafravian/TriviaQuiz/README.md

     ***Note:*** In order to use the database, create a **.env** file in the ***server*** folder and add an enviromental variable **MONGO_ATLAS_URI** and set it equal to URI provided by MongoDB Atlas.

+3. In server folder run
+   ``docker compose up -d`` to spin up db locally or update .env file with you db url

 ## Usage